-I used Cholula in the sauce, so if you use a different hot sauce, be sure it's one that's smooth and bold in flavor.
-You may need to adjust the flavor a little, but should work fine with most (note: if you use a hot sauce like Tapatio, this sauce will not taste good).
+Sauce - I used and highly recommend using Cholula hot sauce when making the buffalo sauce because of its flavor profile.
+I have tested this recipe using Cholula.
+But if you use a different hot sauce, be sure it's one that's smooth and bold in flavor.
+You may need to adjust the flavor a little but should work fine with most (note: if you use a hot sauce like Tapatio, this sauce will not taste good).

 For the gluten-free option, I used white rice flour.